Aliases for CCNH Gene

 GeneCards Summary for CCNH Gene

 CCNH (Cyclin H) is a Protein Coding gene.
-Among its related pathways are Disease and GPCR Pathway.
-GO annotations related to this gene include protein kinase binding and RNA polymerase II carboxy-terminal domain kinase activity.
+Diseases associated with CCNH include fructose intolerance.
+Among its related pathways are Infectious disease and GPCR Pathway.
+GO annotations related to this gene include protein kinase binding and DNA-dependent ATPase activity.